ruggeri/nedreduce/internal/workerpool/README.md

 in the background thread.
 I didn't do that, so I have a data race.

-One way to fix is to not set `currentWorkSet` in the `BeginNewWork` method, but to handle it in the `commenceNewWork` message handler.
+One way to fix is to not set `currentWorkSet` in the `BeginNewWork` method, but to handle it in the `beginNewWork` message handler.
 If I do that I won't have to worry about anyone changing `currentWorkSet` anywhere in the background code.
 I don't have to worry about it in any other message handlers than `assignTaskToWorker`, but the reason why was kind of complicated (because all task completion/worker failure messages must be handled before a work set can change).

-If we do this, we'll have to check the `runState` inside the `commenceNewWorkSet` handler.
+If we do this, we'll have to check the `runState` inside the `beginNewWorkSet` handler.
 That's because we can't start a new job if we're shutting down the `WorkerPool`.
 We were going to have to lock anyway, because `Shutdown` needs to look at `currentWorkSet`, so any changes to that variable need to be coordinated.